largest horse breed

 Roles:

 • Carriage horses: Clydesdales can pull large loads, making them ideal for pulling carriages.
 Farmers have used these horses for decades to help with field mowing and hauling heavy equipment.
-This breed is a significant asset on the farm.
+This breed is a significant asset on the farm due to thier pulling power.

 • Riding: Despite their massive stature, Clydesdales are excellent riding horses.
 They offer a relaxed and pleasant ride for those with expertise.
 Their mild demeanour and easygoing disposition make them a good choice for riders.